Is it GAD? Spotting the Difference Between Normal & Generalized Anxiety

 Most people with GAD have concerns that prioritize around themselves and their immediate family or their work.
 "What if …?" questions are a real feature of the disorder.
 These questions nearly always cluster around issues of health, family, money, and work.
 In that regard they may appear to be no different than normal concerns, yet it is the duration and depth of concerns that are most obvious.
 Fear and concerns also extend beyond the typical concerns of everyday life and can embrace issues of a global nature.

-People who suffer with GAD are particularly sensitive to real or supposed feedback.
-For example, if someone at work is more efficient, or if there is the slightest hint they might have done something better, the alarm bells ring and thought processes quickly spin out of control to a point where they truly believe they are about to be fired.
-A husband (sufferers are usually women) who says he prefers one meal, or one dress, or one pair of shoes, over another, is perceived as an impending separation.
-The stress of living with GAD is such that while many sufferers have little choice but to try and continue as normal a life as possible, some become too seriously affected.
+People who suffer with GAD are also particularly sensitive to real or supposed feedback.
+For example, if someone at work is more efficient, or if there is even the slightest hint they might have done something better, alarm bells ring and thought processes spin out of control to a point where the GAD sufferer truly believes she is about to be fired.

 GAD also causes disproportionate worry.
 Situations that might cause a short-term concern, for example being in a fender-bender, are blown out of proportion.
 People with GAD might worry about the damage, the financial burden, the people in the other car, their spouse’s reaction.
 These thoughts continue to churn and when one concern is resolved, a different worry takes its place.